DTA Records: Formation (2019)

-jxdn, Avril Lavigne, Ho99o9 and continued growth (2020–present)
+Jaden Hossler, Avril Lavigne, Ho99o9 and continued growth (2020–present)

-In February 2020, Jxdn became the first signing to the DTA Records label, following the success of his debut single "Comatose".
+In May 2020, Jaden Hossler (then known as jxdn) became the first signing to the DTA Records label, following the success of his debut single "Comatose".
 His first release on the label, the single "Angels & Demons" became a viral hit on TikTok and became DTA Records' first release to be certified Gold by the Recording Industry Association of America (RIAA), which it attained on July 2, 2021.
 His debut album, Tell Me About Tomorrow, was DTA's first studio album release, and reached number 95 on the Billboard 200 Chart.

 On November 3, 2021, Canadian pop-punk singer Avril Lavigne announced she had signed to DTA Records.
 She released her first single for DTA, "Bite Me", on November 9, 2021.
 Lavigne released her first album through DTA, Love Sux, on February 25, 2022; it became DTA's first top-10 album on the Billboard 200 Chart, reaching number nine.

 On January 20, 2022, the punk rock band Ho99o9 (pronounced Horror) released the single "Battery Not Included" through DTA; their first album since 2017's United States of Horror, titled SKIN, was produced by Travis Barker and released on March 11, 2022.